-NEET 2020 – National Eligibility cum Entrance Test (NEET) has been postponed again.
+NEET 2020 – National Eligibility cum Entrance Test (NEET) 2020 admit card has released at ntaneet.nic.in.
 The new exam date for NEET 2020 is 13 September 2020.
-Admit card is now expected to release in the month of August 2020.
 NEET will be held in pen and paper mode.
 It will be a 3 hours exam, in which candidates need to answer 180 questions on physics, chemistry, and biology.
 Since NTA NEET UG 2020 is a single entrance exam, 100% MBBS and BDS seats in India are to be filled on the basis of it.
 Other than that, BAMS, BSMS, BUMS, and BHMS seats will also be filled on the basis of NEET score and rank.
 Know exam pattern, syllabus, preparation strategy, previous year question papers, and more details in NEET 2020 from this page.

 NEET 2020 Exam Date

 Exam date for NEET 2020 has been too uncertain this year.
 Students can check the current exam dates from the table below.

 |NEET 2020 Exam||Important Dates|

 |Registration last date||01 Jan 2020|

 |Correction window||13 to 19 Mar 2020|

 |Re-opening of form submission to complete steps 2, 3, 4||03 to 09 Feb 2020|

 |Correction window open again||01 Apr to 03 May 2020|

 |Exam centre change||09 Apr to 03 May 2020|